USC and Stanford launch Starling Lab to protect human rights with decentralization

 Each image was first committed to the Hedera Consensus Service (HCS).
 The image was then cryptographically hashed using IPFS, creating a content identifier (CID) that serves as a unique fingerprint of that image, and hosted on a distributed server.
 Instead of being location-based, IPFS addresses a file based on its contents.
 The content identifier is a cryptographic hash of the content at that address.
 The hash is unique to the content it came from, even though it may look short compared to the original content.
 It also allows you to verify that you got what you asked for — bad actors can’t just hand you content that doesn’t match.
 Because the address of a file in IPFS is created from the content itself, links in IPFS can’t be changed.

-Images are uploaded and stored on Filecoin’s decentralized cloud network.
-Filecoin provides a continuous record to show that files are secure and have not been tampered with.
+Images are uploaded and stored on Filecoin’s decentralized cloud network, and Filecoin provides a continuous record to show that files are secure and have not been tampered with.
 Using the new CAI standard for image attribution, anyone can view the image archive and check its provenance using immutable information, including a timestamp, image storage data, and verified edit history.

 Saving history

 Dotan said it isn’t intuitive to think of technology as being able to preserve a piece of history for the long term.
 Hard drives are meant to last five years or so, and then they can become obsolete.
-If you’re trying to preserve something like the memory of the Holocaust, as the USC Shoah Foundation has done with its 55,000 archived testimonials about the Holocaust, then it becomes a real problem to find the technology that preserves it.
+If you’re trying to preserve something like the memory of the Holocaust, as the USC Shoah Foundation has done with its 55,000 archived testimonials, then it becomes a real problem to find the technology that preserves it.

 But Dotan said the great thing about decentralization is that it isn’t dependent on a single node.
 For instance, one piece of information could be stored on many different kinds of storage media in a peer-to-peer network of computers, and if one of them becomes obsolete, that doesn’t matter.
 The rest of the computers will still have the archived data.
 In that way, decentralized computer networks can adapt as pieces of the network become obsolete, Dotan said.

 “One of the challenges is that we live in an internet that’s very much built on services, in which if you want access to something, and you want to use add functionality, you’re signing up and end through the cloud with a service that provides you both hardware and software.
 And you’re stuck on that platform,” Dotan said.
 “For the most part, you have very little choice.
 You can maybe switch to another platform if you’re lucky.
 But it takes a lot of time.
 And as you’re mentioning, there are a lot of choices that are being made for you in terms of the infrastructure that’s being used and software stack and all the rest of it, and interoperability at the protocol level.
-So you store information, and then you create apps on top of that.
+So you store information and then you create apps on top of that.
 Interoperability is like a fundamental principle that we work with in the new decentralized web.
 So if you think about it at that level, as things evolve with new applications and new infrastructure that emerges, if you have interoperability, then those changes are accommodated for in the decentralized web because it is meant to evolve over time.
 It is the idea of decentralization means that you allow the maximum amount of choice for the end users.”

 Protecting the human right to privacy